frontity/frontity/.changeset/lucky-tips-compare.md

 ---
-"@frontity/file-settings": minor
+"@frontity/file-settings": patch
 ---

-README.md full standard
+README.md with more detailed info of the package.